 What are Sonar-Global activities?

-Sonar-Global pursues social science activities in five different Work Packages (WP), including a WP that ensures ethics compliance:
+Sonar-Global pursues social sciences activities in 7 different Work Packages (WP), including a WP that ensures ethics compliance:

 Why join the Sonar-Global network?

 Showcase your work